samsartor/stable-diffusion-webui-wrapper/README.md

 ## Building

 The process of building the package is the same as for pretty much any other start9 wrapper repository.
-If you have the dependencies installed, just run `make`.
+If you have the dependencies installed and submodules checked out, just run `make`.